The Private Competition Enforcement Review: Poland

 With regard to attorneys' fees, retainer costs can be reimbursed according to payment rates specified in separate regulations, but awarded costs cannot exceed these rates.
 Awarding a retainer contingency fee of up to 20 per cent is permitted in class actions.

-The Private Enforcement Act contains a statutory pass-on presumption, according to which any competition law infringement resulting in an overcharge for a direct purchaser is presumed to be passed on to the indirect purchaser who bought the products.38 However, the pass-on presumption can be claimed and used only by the indirect purchaser seeking compensation from the antitrust infringer.39 The presumption is rebuttable, and the infringer has the right to contest it.
-To benefit from this presumption the initial competition law infringement must be proven, for instance by a decision of a competition authority (i.e., the OCCP, the European Commission or a competition authority of the EU Member State) or by a court's judgment.
+The Private Enforcement Act contains a statutory pass-on presumption, according to which any competition law infringement resulting in an overcharge for a direct purchaser is presumed to be passed on to the indirect purchaser who bought the products.42 However, the pass-on presumption can be claimed and used only by the indirect purchaser seeking compensation from the antitrust infringer.43 The presumption is rebuttable, and the infringer has the right to contest it.
+To benefit from this presumption, the initial competition law infringement must be proven; for instance, by a decision of a competition authority (i.e., the OCCP, the European Commission or a competition authority of the EU Member State) or by a court's judgment.

-The pass-on presumption cannot be used by the infringer to defend him or herself from the compensation claims.40 The infringer, when raising such a defence charge, must always prove that the overcharge was passed on by the direct purchaser and therefore he or she should be awarded limited damages or no damages.
+The pass-on presumption cannot be used by the infringer to defend him or herself from the compensation claims.44 The infringer, when raising this defence charge, must always prove that the overcharge was passed on by the direct purchaser and therefore he or she should be awarded limited damages or no damages.

-The Private Enforcement Act provides that the court shall refuse requests for the disclosure of evidence when it does not meet the proportionality requirement.43 When deciding whether the disclosure would be proportional, the court must consider the extent to which the evidence relates to information constituting a business secret or other secret subject to legal protection under separate regulations, and the means available to protect such information.44 At a party's request, the court can allow such evidence and at the same time restrict access to it during the proceedings.45
+The Private Enforcement Act provides that the court shall refuse requests for the disclosure of evidence when it does not meet the proportionality requirement.47 When deciding whether the disclosure would be proportional, the court must consider the extent to which the evidence relates to information constituting a business secret or other secret subject to legal protection under separate regulations, and the means available to protect this information.48 At a party's request, the court can allow this evidence and at the same time restrict access to it during the proceedings.49

 The indirect consequence of the rule set out in Article 6 of the Private Enforcement Act is also that the settling co-infringer is no longer jointly liable with the remaining co-infringers and cannot be subject to any recourse claims from them.
 Therefore, it is in the jointly liable infringer's interest to have the settlement reflected in the claimant's statement of claim or put on the record during the court proceedings.

 Finally, the settling co-infringer is not released from joint and several liability for the entire damage that has occurred in cases where the claimant cannot recover the damages from the other non-settling co-infringers.
-The inability to recover from other co-infringers must meet an objective test, that is, that objective circumstances exist that foreclose the claimant's ability to effectively and fully recover damages in their entirety (e.g., due to bankruptcy).
-In such cases, the claimant is entitled to recover the damages also from the infringer from which it previously obtained a settlement and such a co-infringer retains the recourse rights against the others.
+The inability to recover from other co-infringers must meet an objective test; that is, that objective circumstances exist that foreclose the claimant's ability to effectively and fully recover damages in their entirety (e.g., due to bankruptcy).
+In such cases, the claimant is also entitled to recover the damages from the infringer from which it previously obtained a settlement and this co-infringer retains the recourse rights against the others.

 In the past few years, very few cases concerning breaches of competition law (e.g., in conjunction with intellectual property law) have been heard by arbitral tribunals.
 Due to the confidential nature of the proceedings, no detailed information about those cases is publicly available.